zhixideyu/Django--blog/README.md

 # Django--blog
-This is a simple blog project written by Django
+##his is a simple blog project written by Djang